|Location:||The Interlibrary Loan Office is located at the Library Service Desk on the first floor of the library.|

 Interlibrary loan (ILL) is a service of the Circulation Department.
 Its purpose is to obtain materials which are not available in Pickler Memorial Library and to loan circulating materials requested by other libraries.
 Conditions of this service are governed by the National Interlibrary Loan Code (adopted by the American Library Association) and the Copyright Law, Title 17, U.S. Code.

-Items may also be borrowed directly through the MOBIUS and LANCE Catalogs and have their own set of borrowing policies, see the MOBIUS/LANCE page for details.
+Items may also be borrowed directly through the MOBIUS and Avalon Catalogs and have their own set of borrowing policies, see the MOBIUS/Avalon page for details.

 Who May Borrow